anhr/InputKeyFilter/README.md

 Safari 5.1.7

 FireFox 39.
-The "focus out" event is not happens.
+The "focus out" event is not fires.

-The "key press" event is not happens in Android if you press a russian letter. see http://stackoverflow.com/questions/9302986/no-keypress-events-for-certain-keys-in-android-browser
+The "key press" event is not fires in Android if you press a russian letter. see http://stackoverflow.com/questions/9302986/no-keypress-events-for-certain-keys-in-android-browser

 Android 5.0 Chrome.

 Android 5.0 Internet in Samsung Galaxy S5.
-The "key press" event is not happens.
+The "key press" event is not fires.

 Android 2.3.6.
-The "focus out" event is not happens.
+The "focus out" event is not fires.

 Opera in Windows Phone.
-The "focus out" event is not happens.
+The "focus out" event is not fires.
 No beep.

 IE in Windows Phone.
 No beep.